cynzu/Genetic-Algorithm-Framework/README.md

 # Genetic-Algorithm-Framework
-This framework which allows a programmer to use all the wonders of genetic algorithms simply by providing a fitness tester.
+This framework allows a programmer to use all the wonders of genetic algorithms simply by providing a fitness tester.
 It was written in 2001-2003 in java.

 <html>
 <head>